 Time and venue flexibility - Our forums are designed to work within class timeframes, as part of discussion panels and in larger, less time-limited settings.

 Affordability - As a self-sustaining, non-commercial organization, CITIZENARTS is able to offer its educational programs either without or at very reasonable fees.

 Ease in planning/executing - Forums come together quickly.
 Our staff assists in planning the event, creating promotional materials (if needed) and ensuring technology compatibility.

 Follow us on our social media channels to see posts from some of the academic and other institutions that have hosted CITIZENARTS educational forums and to keep up to date on upcoming forums and other events.

-Our educational documentaries are presented in a forum format – in classrooms or in larger venues – that includes screening of a CITIZENARTS documentary film followed by vigorous discussion.
+Our educational documentaries are presented in a forum format – virtually, or onsite -- in classrooms or in larger venues – that includes screening of a CITIZENARTS documentary film followed by vigorous discussion.
 Key goals are to increase knowledge of the importance of civic affairs and engagement and to demonstrate how harmonious interaction and creative thinking can help to solve even contentious and complex issues.

 To learn more about a specific CITIZENARTS educational documentary, please click the images below.

 Journey with the Giant

 Visions & Voices